Cover of The Secret Language of Tiny Cells

 He told Sahra to stop wasting time.

-Hij zei tegen Sahra dat ze moest stoppen met tijd verspillen.
+Hij zei tegen Sahra dat ze moest ophouden tijd te verspillen.

 But Sahra knew something important was happening.